dfernando98/password-manager/README.md

 # Password Manager Desktop Application

-## This is an application that lets users store and retrieve passwords after user name is given.
-The project is written in Python & SQL
+## This is an application that lets users store and retrieve passwords using a masterpassword.
+The application is written in Python & SQL.

 ### Questions
 1. How do password managers work?